 In the past, for dependent students, financial information was required from the parent(s) the student had lived with the most in the last 12 months.
 However, with the new FAFSA, financial information will now be needed from the parent(s) who provided the most financial support to the student.

-New students intending to start their classes at Husson in the fall of 2024 should aim to fill out the FAFSA as soon as it's accessible in December.
+New students intending to start their classes at Husson in the fall of 2025 should aim to fill out the FAFSA as soon as possible.
 As for returning Husson students, it's advisable to complete the FAFSA by the priority deadline of April 15th.
 You can find more details about the application process for both undergraduate and graduate students on our website.

 For more information